 It happens to all of us: You think you’re reaching for what’s on sale, but you end up with higher-priced items because someone made a mistake stocking the shelf.

-“Often, [products] look similar, which is how they got misplaced in the first place,” said Gault.
+“Often, [products] look similar, which is how they got misplaced in the first place,” Gault said.
 “Either way, you just paid about twice as much as you thought you would.”
 Carefully check the name and size of the sale item to make sure it matches the item you place in your cart.

 Buying Certain End Cap Items

 “Some of the best deals are on the end cap — a shelf at the end of an aisle.
-But they are often paired with other items that are not the best deal,” said Gault.
+But they are often paired with other items that are not the best deal,” Gault said.

 For example, you might see an end cap for stuffing, creamed soup and canned vegetables.
 You might find a different brand of creamed soup down the aisle for much less, though, she said.